droundy/fac/web/documentation.md

    This is especially appealing for the continuous build mode.

 5. On BSD and Darwin systems, use ktrace rather than ptrace.

-7. Add syntax for specifying a cache directory, which will be ignored for both outputs and inputs.  sass is an example that uses such a cache directory that is likely to be in the tree.

 - Kill jobs on SIGINT (attempted, but not quite working)
 - Hashing of inputs